The Christchurch City Council has the authority to impose fire restrictions in its urban and rural fire districts when required.

 Before lighting a fire, ensure that you have considered current and forecast weather conditions, have adequate fire breaks, have the means to extinguish the fire and are able to supervise the fire until fully extinguished.

-The Christchurch urban fire districts are:
+The Christchurch urban fire districts (external link) are: